 It is a nuisance for Japanese financial institutions.

-FATCA is a system independent from AEoI, and the United States does not participate in AEoI.
+FATCA is a system independent of AEoI, and the United States does not participate in AEoI.

 Therefore, there is no mechanism by which information gathered by FATCA is automatically given to the Japanese tax authorities.